meau/DACSspace/README.md

 # DACSspace

-A simple Python script to evaluate your ArchivesSpace instance for DACS compliance.
+A simple Python script to evaluate your ArchivesSpace instance for DACS [single-level minimum](http://www2.archivists.org/standards/DACS/part_I/chapter_1) required elements.

-This repository is currently under development!

 ## Requirements

-Add software operating systems, programming languages or libraries which are required by this project as an unordered list like this:

 *   Python (written for and tested on 2.7).
 *   ConfigParser